The Rough Notes Company

 2. The winning broker, agent or agency will be presented with a sculptured engraved eagle.

-3. Rough Notes magazine will publish an article to publicize the community service project and the award winner.
+3. Rough Notes magazine will publish an article to publicize the community service project and award winner.

-Attn: Community Service Award
+Attention: Community Service Award

 11690 Technology Drive

 Deadline: December 29, 2023 Date: / /